 1956 Miracle on 34th Street is remade for television as Meet Mr. Kringle!
 This episode of The 20th Century-Fox Hour is directed by Robert Stevenson; in addition to Thomas Mitchell as Kringle, the cast includes MacDonald Carey, Hans Conried, Teresa Wright, Sandy Descher and Ray Collins.

-1959 Mexico City --- Los Estudios Churubusco Azteca, Latin America's largest motion picture facility, is the setting for the Battle of the Ages: Santa Claus (Jose Elias Moreno) vs. Pitch the Demon (Pulgarcito)!
+1959 Mexico City: Los Estudios Churubusco Azteca, Latin America's largest motion picture facility, is the setting for the Battle of the Ages: Santa Claus (Jose Elias Moreno) vs. Pitch the Demon (Pulgarcito)!
 Only a last-minute bit of intervention from Merlin the Magician (Armando Arriola) permits Our Jolly Hero to return to his domain before dawn.
 Also in 1959: Miracle on 34th Street resurfaces as an NBC dramatic special, starring Ed Wynn as Kringle and Orson Bean as Dr. Sawyer.

 1963 An hour-long indie feature, The Miracle of Santa's White Reindeer, features Charles Winninger as Santa, with Fritz Feld, Ruth Robinson, Dennis Holmes and Hal Smith.

 1964 Joseph E. Levine presents a Jalor Production: Santa Claus Conquers the Martians.
 John Call.
 Pia Zadora.
 'Nuff said.
 That same year, Santa is abducted again --- this time, in Richard C. Parish's The Magic Christmas Tree.
 Filmed entirely in Los Angeles, the hour-long story involves a young boy named Mark (Chris Kroesen), a witch (Valerie Hobbs) and her cat, and the rescuing of Santa (Robert Maffei) --- all in what is apparently a Halloween/Christmas hybrid fairytale.
-Also in 1964: Rankin/Bass' One and Only, Original Rudolph the Red-Nosed Reindeer --- television's longest continuously aired animated Christmas special, and cornerstone of Rick Goldschimdt's book (and current website!), The Enchanted World of Rankin/Bass.
+Also in 1964: Rankin/Bass' One and Only, Original Rudolph the Red-Nosed Reindeer --- television's longest continuously aired animated Christmas special, and cornerstone of Rick Goldschimdt's book and blog, The Enchanted World of Rankin/Bass.

-1966 Kansas City, Missouri --- Santa's Christmas Circus.
+1966 Kansas City, Missouri: Santa's Christmas Circus.
 John Bilyeu as Santa is joined by Frank Wiziarde, alias Whizzo the Clown, K.C.'s #1 local kids' TV show host (who also directs this hour-long film), along with members of the Johnny Miller Dance Studios for a magic carpet Christmas adventure.
 For more info about Whizzo and his show, check out Hi There, Boys and Girls!
 America's Local Children's TV Programs, by Tim Hollis; published by the University Press of Mississippi at Jackson.

 1967 J. Edwin Baker supervises another hour-long indie feature, Santa Visits the Magic Land of Mother Goose.
 The film is briefly released in the Baltimore area in 1974.